Hobbies and interests

 Mica Rambin

 Hi there, my name is Mica Rambin.
-I recently graduated from Western Washington University with a bachelor's degree in multidisciplinary studies.
+I graduated from Western Washington University with a bachelor's degree in multidisciplinary studies.
 The emphasis of my studies was comparative political economics.
 My strong interest in political science and economics led me to pursue a master's degree in history and government at the University of Nebraska at Omaha.
 I'm a dedicated learner who has already achieved academic success, making me an ideal candidate for scholarships.

 Education